dotnet/docs/docs/standard/analyzers/api-analyzer.md

 ### Using the API Analyzer

 When a deprecated API, such as <xref:System.Net.WebClient>, is used in a code, API Analyzer highlights it with a green squiggly line.
-When you hover over the API call, a light bulb is displayed with information about the API deprecation as in the following example:
+When you hover over the API call, a light bulb is displayed with information about the API deprecation, as in the following example:

 !["Screenshot of WebClient API with green squiggly line and light bulb on the left"](media/api-analyzer/green-squiggle.jpg)